Spousal Support For Someone Who’s Quitting Dip

 - Support is crucial!
 Be involved, in a positive way, in your spouse’s quit!
 Ask what day it is.
 (There is a quit tracker on the homepage of this site that will keep track of days quit and dollars saved) Tell him/her that you know it is hard and you are proud of him/her for what he/she is doing.
 Don’t be condescending.
 Don’t smother.
 Find the line and toe it.

 - Gear up; it’s going to be a rough ride!
 It is important that you know that you will be the target of anger or sudden outbursts.
 You must know that this is all part of quitting the addiction and ridding the body and mind of the nasty chemicals and dependency that so many of us were foolish enough to subject ourselves to.
 When the anger gets directed towards you or other family members realize what is going on.
 Remove the kids from the battle zone, remove yourself.
 This will pass.
-We encourage all quitters to come to our site to vent and rage.
+We encourage all quitters to come to our Discord Server or our forums to vent and rage.
 Get mad at the vets on the site.
 Vent to other quitters who are going through the same thing or have been where your spouse is now.
 We have come to love the rage.
 It signifies healing and recovery.
 Directed towards the right people (us) it is healthy.

-- Encourage, allow, desire that your spouse become active on our web site.
+- Encourage, allow, desire that your spouse become active on our site, forums, blog and social media channels.
 An overwhelming majority of successful quitters will testify that they could not have succeeded without the support of the people and information on the site.
 Know that if your spouse is active on the site, he/she will make friends with complete strangers.
 Internet friends.
 Your spouse will hopefully give out a phone number and take phone numbers in.
 There is nothing hinky in this.
 It is all part of the support system.
 Spouses have been told, “Honey, I have friends that I have never met, all over the country.
 They feel like brothers to me and I owe them my life.”
 Many of us have met in person too.
 As we travel, we make plans to get together.
 Organized weekend get-togethers have been done.
 There is a camaraderie that is generated, that is hard to explain, but wonderful to experience.

 - Understand that this is going to be the most difficult thing your spouse has ever done.
 It will also be the most rewarding (just short of marrying you, I’m sure).
 Internal battles will rage.
-This board is their outlet.
+Our forums can be their outlet.
 If the rage, short temper, etc. are manifesting itself in ways that affect your relationship, encourage them to see a doctor.
 Some of us had no choice but to resort to medication to save the world from ourselves.
 There is no shame in it.
 It won’t be a permanent thing, just for a couple months.
 Depression can also be symptom of nicotine cessation.
 It’s completely normal.
 If you notice withdrawal from family or friends, again, get them to a doctor.
 Be encouraging, remember, he’s a big burly man that thinks the last thing he needs is medication to cope.
 Send a vet a PM and we’ll explain it to them for you; you can stay completely out of it.

 - Quitting is a wonderful time of self discovery and reflection.
 Like most of us your spouse probably can’t remember much about life without a can.
 He can’t remember how he acted, handled situations, etc. This is the fun part of quitting because he gets to, in some ways; condition his mind to hopefully be a better person.